egeoghan/UDEND_Capstone/README.md

 ## Project Run
 To run this project, run ‘python create_tables.py’.
 Then run ‘python etl.py' to perform all necessary steps for the pipeline including data quality checks.
+If you need to re-run it, you will need to manually delete the artifcats in S3, this ensures it does not accidentally overwrite the parquet tables in S3 and ensure purposeful data lake changes.

 ## What’s Next?